tobiasking/tobiasking/README.md

 👯 I’m looking to collaborate on small scale projects and large scale employment opportunities!

-💬 Ask me about Web Development, SQL, Music Production, and ✨ My Family ✨
+💬 Ask me about Java, JavaScript, Thymeleaf, Angular, SQL, Music Production, and ✨ My Family ✨

 📫 How to reach me: tobyjacquesking@gmail.com